March 2023

 March 14, 2023

 You can now retrieve Python code from a Git provider when you add a Python task to a Databricks job, simplifying integration of your jobs with your CI/CD workflows.
-See Use Python code from a remote Git repository.
+See Use Git with jobs.

 Databricks Terraform provider updated to version 1.13.0